 Scans in South Africa usually take place between 11 and 13 weeks and between 18 and 22 weeks.
 You will also have regular ultrasounds (in some places as often as every month if you so wish).
 Some clinics even offer a 4D scan after 26 weeks.

-All pregnant women will be given tetanus toxoid (TT) immunization, but you should ask your doctor or specialist to know more about any other vaccination you should have during your pregnancy.
+All pregnant women receive tetanus toxoid (TT) immunization, but you should ask your doctor or specialist to know more about any other vaccination you should have during your pregnancy.

 You can find several types of antenatal classes in South Africa, online or offline.
 They typically cover every question you might have about pregnancy, delivery, and postnatal care (like breastfeeding).
 They also provide support for parents-to-be.
 Most of them cover the following topics in six to eight weeks; pregnancy, birth, labor, pain relief, breastfeeding, baby care, postnatal depression, and so on.
-It is recommended to check beforehand if your insurance covers antenatal classes, and if the instructor is a member of the Childbirth Educator Professional Forum.
+Check beforehand if your insurance covers antenatal classes, and if the instructor is a member of the Childbirth Educator Professional Forum.

 Giving birth in South Africa

 Before giving birth in South Africa, make sure that you have booked a bed in the facility of your choice.
-Your gynecologist will give you more details about when exactly to do that, and at which hospital(s) she or he will be able to help you at during the delivery.
+Your gynecologist will give you more details about when exactly to do that, and at which hospital(s) she or he will be able to help you during the delivery.
 You will also be provided with a hospital admission.
-You should also discuss pain relief options before the delivery, as epidurals are generally not given to patients.
+You should also discuss pain relief options before delivery, as epidurals are generally unavailable.

 Your stay at the hospital or clinic may vary from four hours to weeks, depending on potential complications.
 Remember to always keep your Maternity Case Record with you.

-If you decided to have home birth, your home birth midwife will come to your house when desired.
+If you decided to have a home birth, your homebirth midwife will come to your house when desired.
 They help you throughout labor; before leaving the house after making sure that both you and your baby are stable.

 Postnatal care in South Africa

 Postnatal care starts in general six hours after the birth.
 After the birth, your paediatrician will usually visit you to discuss the next steps.
 The umbilical cord will be checked every day during the first three days.
-You will also be supported by the health facility staff on matters like feeding options.
+You also receive support by the health facility staff on matters like feeding options.
 You’ll have follow-up appointments to have your health checked.